overstimulation

 Family together, symbolizing the strength of rebuilding relationships and trust after challenges.

 Life has a way of humbling you when you least expect it.
 For years, we lived with purpose and a clear direction—or so we thought.
 Then, in what felt like a moment, everything shifted, leaving us scrambling to pick up the pieces.
 This post isn’t about tying everything up in a neat little bow.
-We’re still very much in the process of rebuilding our lives.
+We’re still very much in the process of rebuilding after hardship.
 But I want to share what this journey looks like—raw, messy, and real—and how we’re learning to grow as a family through it all.

 The Moment It Fell Apart